devskale/awesome/README.md

 - [Same](https://same.new/)
 - [SiteBrew](https://www.sitebrew.ai/create) - Site Generator
 - [Softgen](https://www.softgen.ai) - Works well for both coders and non-coders, can fix its own bugs, and can host web apps.
-- [Stitch](https://stitch.google.com) - Best for prototyping, suitable for founders, designers, and non-coders.
-Much faster than other tools. _(Note: Assumed to be a Google product based on the name "Stitch from Google"; linked to a plausible Google-related domain, though the exact product may vary.)_
-- [StitchGoogle](https://stitch.withgoogle.com/) - Transform ideas into UI designs for mobile and web applications.
+- [Stitch (Google)](https://stitch.withgoogle.com/) - Best for prototyping; transforms ideas into UI designs for mobile and web; fast and suitable for founders, designers, and non-coders.
 - [Tempo Labs](https://www.tempo.new) - Generates full-stack apps using text or image prompts, starts by creating architecture and diagrams, and offers an impressive AI coding UX.
 - [Trae](https://www.trae.ai) - Goes from zero to one via prompting, free, from ByteDance, can build full-stack web apps, and is designed for coders. _(Note: Linked to ByteDance’s main site with a subpath for Trae, as ByteDance products often follow this structure.)_
 - [UIzard](https://uizard.io/) - Visualize, communicate, and iterate on wireframes and prototypes in minutes.
 Empower your product team with AI!